kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 ### Run Lucille with the Config
 1. `curl -X POST http://localhost:8080/v1/run -H "Content-Type: application/json" -d '{"configId":"CONFIG_ID"}'`
-2. You can do `curl -s http://localhost:8080/v1/run` to check the status of your runs
+2. You can do `curl http://localhost:8080/v1/run` to check the status of your runs

 ## Available Endpoints